 The crisp, crunchy texture of this Fall Fruit Salad pairs well with its creamy dressing.
 It uses produce available year round, so enjoy it every season!

-Hey, wait a minute…Fall is over, right?
-Yes.
-And this fall fruit salad is definitely best when you can get your hands on freshly picked fall produce.
-Yet it uses ingredients that are readily available year round (which also happens to be how often I make it).
-Sharing it with you now means you’ll be ready when fall comes around again (which is seems to do in .00002 milliseconds, amiright?).
+This easy fall fruit salad, also known as Thanksgiving fruit salad, is definitely best when you can get your hands on freshly picked fall produce.
+Yet it uses ingredients that are readily available year-round (which also happens to be how often I make it).

 This Fall Fruit Salad uses only fresh fruits and a handful of nuts, then a “dressing” of vanilla yogurt mixed with a little maple syrup and cinnamon adds a creamy texture and wonderful flavor.
-It’s a wonderful side dish but I enjoy it most often for my breakfast.
+It’s a wonderful side dish especially for Thanksgiving but I enjoy it most often for my breakfast.